SphericalSilver/Machine-Learning-Predictive-Modelling/README.md

 The dataset can be found [here](https://dsserver-prod-resources-1.s3.amazonaws.com/235/AmesHousing.txt).
 This dataset was originally compiled by Dean De Cock for the primary purpose of having a high quality dataset for regression.

+A pipeline of functions was set up to allow us to quickly iterate on different models, consisting of the `transform_features`, `select_features`, and `train_and_test` functions.

 Feature Engineering, Feature Selection, and K-Fold cross validation were used on the original data-set to predict the price of houses in the city of Ames, Iowa, United States.

 ### Feature Engineering